 The options displayed for this parameter depend on the selected Security Model.
-For SNMP v1 and v2c, the switch displays the names configured on the SNMPv3 Communities Configuration menu.
-For USM (or SNMPv3), the switch displays the names configured with the local engine ID in the SNMPv3 Users Configuration menu.
+For SNMP v1 and v2c, the switch displays the names configured on the SNMPv3 Communities Configuration menu (see page 72).
+For USM (or SNMPv3), the switch displays the names configured with the local engine ID in the SNMPv3 Users Configuration menu (see page 73).
 To modify an entry for USM, the current entry must first be deleted.